Let's Double the MBTA

 I'm Burhan Azeem, vice mayor of Cambridge, and I'm running for state senate in the 2nd Middlesex District.

-In this video, I take us through what happened with the T. How we got to where we are now.
-And most importantly, how we can fix it.
+We all know there are problems with the T. I've been researching these issues for months.
+In this video, I take us through what happened with the T, how we got to where we are now, and most importantly, how we can fix it.

 The T's problems are manifold: it was saddled with debt in 2000, while simultaneously being cut off from much of state funding.
 It spent millions of dollars on consultants that diagnose problems we already know about.
 A contract for new trains went $500 million over budget, and the new trains themselves arrived late and faulty.